mdscheuerell/website/content/home/about.md

 ## __About me__

-I am an applied ecologist at NOAA‘s Northwest Fisheries Science Center and an Affiliate Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
+I am the Assistant Unit Leader for the USGS Washington Cooperative Fish and Wildlife Research Unit and an Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.

 I work on a variety of problems related to the conservation and management of aquatic resources, particularly along the west coast of North America.
 Much of my research is focused on the development and application of statistical methods for analyzing temporal and spatial data.